Skip to content

 Overview

 We evaluated 12 nutrition and diet tracking apps over a 90-day continuous testing period.
 Each app was installed on identical test devices and used as the primary nutrition tracking tool for the full period.
-Our team lead, Michael Torres, RDN, supervised all testing protocols and validated scoring decisions.
+Our team lead, Michael Torres, supervised all testing protocols and validated scoring decisions.

 Testing devices